watsona4/scipy2016/SciPy2016TripReport.md

 > editors, terminals, output areas, etc. on a single page with
 > multiple panels, tabs, splitters, and collapsible sidebars with a
 > file browser, command palette and integrated help system.
 The
-> codebase and UI of JupyterLab is based on a flexible plugin system
+> code base and UI of JupyterLab is based on a flexible plugin system
 > that makes it easy to extend with new components.
 >
 > In this talk, we will demonstrate the JupyterLab interface, its
-> codebase, and describe how it fits within the overall roadmap of the
+> code base, and describe how it fits within the overall roadmap of the
 > project.

-- LIGO using jupyter notebooks to release data
-- Binder can run notebooks remotely (local installation?)
-- Capabilities of Jupyter:
-  - File explorer
-  - Code editor
-  - Shell
-  - Notebooks
-- Wants:
-  - Version control integration
-  - Code editing
-  - Layout of building blocks
-  - Debugging
-- JupterLab is the natural evolution of the Notebook
-  - It *is* and IDE!
-  - Preview only at this point
-  - ENTIRE SOFTWARE IS 45 LINES OF JAVASCRIPT!
-    - Very easy to add capabilities!!!
-  - Live and interactive panels: a new pythoner wrote a rst file rendered in a few hours, and it shows live!
-  - WOW!!!
-  - Alpha release today, 1.0 release next SciPy
+The presenter is the lead developer of the Jupyter system.
+He began by speaking to the current capabilities of Jupyter and the user base.
+Recent additions to the user community includes LIGO, the Laser Interferometer Gravitational-Wave Observatory, which recently published its discovery of gravitational waves from colliding black holes using Jupyter notebooks.
+Another recent development includes Binder, which can remotely host and execute Jupyter notebooks using Docker.

+The current capabilities of Jupyter include: a file explorer (the "tree"), a code editor, a shell extension, and the notebooks.
+The developers want to add future capabilities, such as integration with version control systems, code editing, layout of building blocks, and debugging.
+However, with the design of the "notebook" capabilities, these are not easy to do.

+A new project, called JupyterLab, seeks to redesign the Jupyter front end into a pluggable interface.
+Under JupyterLab, all the current features of Jupyter, including notebooks, will be plugins that can be customized to fit the end users' needs.
+JupyterLab is the natural evolution of the notebook, serving as a complete, and completely customizable, integrated development environment for Python, Julia, and Ruby.

+At this time, JupyterLab has been released in an alpha version.
+The developers hope to have a major release before the SciPy 2017 conference.

 ### Lightning Talks (youtube)